rkirillovcyber/CloudScripts/README.md

 SSH into the control node and follow the steps below:
 - Copy the the playbook file to the Ansible Control Node.
 - Update the playbook file with correct information.
 - Next, you must create a hosts file to specify which VMs to run each playbook on.

 Run the commands below:
 $ cd /etc/ansible

 - Next, update entries in the hosts file:

 [webservers]

 10.0.0.5

 10.0.0.6

 10.0.0.7

 [elk]

 10.1.0.4

 After this, the commands below run the playbook:

 $ cd /etc/ansible

 $ ansible-playbook install_elk.yml elk

 $ ansible-playbook install_filebeat.yml webservers

 $ ansible-playbook install_metricbeat.yml webservers

-To verify success, run: curl http://10.1.0.4:5601.
-This is the address of Kibana.
-If the installation succeeded, this command should print HTML to the console.
+Verify that you can load the ELK stack server from your browser at http://13.89.237.194:5601/app/kibana

+If everything is working correctly, you should see Kibano webpage.